Posted Apr 3, 2023, 5:52 PMUpdated on Apr 3, 2023, 6:01 PM

 These badges were previously distributed free of charge to public figures.
 Since 1is April, Twitter began removing blue badges from accounts that failed to pay.

 Businesses and NGOs, which receive a gold badge as “verified organizations,” would be asked to pay $1,000 (or 950 euros) monthly, plus $50 per additional affiliate account.
-There is some confusion about the status of old verified organization accounts, which to this day mostly retain their badges.
+There is some confusion regarding the status of old verified organization accounts, which to this day mostly retain their badges.

 The media balk